FilippoDude/FilippoDude/README.md

 ## Projects I'm most proud of:
 - Widgets Crate | A mobile app for android made with Flutter and native Kotlin code that allows you to add cool and unique widgets.
+- My portfolio website | While not being a service or tool, i'm still pretty proud of it

 I also do 3D modelling in Blender (see on socials)